michellelavergne/red-rising-api/README.md

 ## Optimizations

+This is very much still a work-in-progress.
 Right now the API only accepts requests for characters and certain attributes.
 I hope to continue to grow the API with requests such as alliances, planets, family trees, color meaning and sigils.

 ## Lessons Learned: